 The Trustees of LifeSpire and its subsidiary corporations represent a cross section of business experience.
-Their selection to the Board is based primarily on their contribution potential to the total organization.
+Their selection of the Board is based primarily on their contribution potential to the total organization.
 This may be for their ability to elicit support from denominational leadership or for their technical expertise in some facet of the business community.
 Listed above is information relating to the specific occupation and business experience of each Trustee.
+The Trustees are the governing body of the entire organization and the subsidiaries.